-The Sureties are willing to provide a Performance Bond and a Labour and Materials Payment Bond each in the amount of 50% (Percent) of the total amount tendered, upon awarding of the Tender.
-The "Consent of Surety" form to this effect is complete.

-Accompanying this Tender is a certified cheque to bid bond in the amount of 10% (Percent) of the total amount tendered for the work.

-If our Tender is accepted, we agree to commence the work by the day of , 2024, and to complete the work on or before 15th day of November, 2024 or such later date as Smoky Lake County may for any reason determine.

-It is understood that if this Tender is accepted within thirty (30) days of the time stated for closing of the Tender, and if we fail or decline to enter into a Contract in accordance with the terms of the Tender, our certified cheque or bid bond shall be forfeited to Smoky Lake County as an accepted and agreed determination of the damages to which Smoky Lake County may be entitled by reason or our failure or refusal to enter into such Contract.
+The Sureties are willing to provide a Performance Bond and a Labou ur and Materials Payment Bond each in the Materials Payment Bond each in the amount of 50% (Percent) of the total amount tendered, upon awarding of the Tender.
+The "Consent of S urety" form to this effect is complete.
+Accompanying this Tender is a cer tified cheque to bid bond in the amount of 10% (Percent) of the to otal amount tendered for the work.
+If our Tender is accepted, we agree e to commence the work by the day of, 20 )24, and to complete the work on or before may for 15th day of November, 2024 or such later date as Smoky Lake C County any reason determine.
+Tender, and if we fail or decline to certified cheque or bid bond shall be s accepted within thirty (30) days of the time stated for closing of enter into a Contract in accordance with the terms of the Tender, are forfeited to Smoky Lake County as an accepted and agreed which Smoky Lake County may be entitled by reason or our failure our Date Signature Witness or SEAL Contractor (Bidder) Address

-Date Signature

-Witness or SEAL Contractor (Bidder)

-Address